Skip to main content

 If the property is a married person's homestead, both spouses generally must execute and acknowledge the deed.
 A married person may convey non-homestead or separate property alone, but homestead and marital-title facts should be checked carefully.

 No. Montana has no state or local real-property transfer tax.
-County recording fees still apply, and the Form RTC remains a required recording companion.
+County recording fees still apply, and the official Form RTC remains a required recording companion.
+There is no transfer tax for anyone to pay.

 Record the original notarized deed with the county clerk and recorder in the Montana county where the property is located.